mercury-ml-team/mercury-ml/CONTRIBUTING.md

 ### Write Documentation

-The ML-Workflow package could always use more documentation, whether as code examples, as part of the official docs or in docstrings!
+The `mercury-ml` package could always use more documentation, whether as code examples, as part of the official docs or in docstrings!